cdapio/cdap/docs/courses/source/modules/m04_reactor_sdk.rst

 - Javadocs for Java portion of API
 - Located in ``javadocs/``
-- REST API documented separately
+- HTTP REST API documented separately
 - Examples & Documentation are best place to start learning

 ----